CraftingSoftware/practical01/README.md

 Click on `sort.py` in the list of unstaged changes.
 This will open the changes, or "diffs", that you have made to the file.
 Since you have made only one change to `sort.py`, you can stage the entire file.
 To do this in Visual Studio Code, hover over `sort.py` in the list of unstaged changes and click the + icon.
 To do this in Atom, you can either double-click `sort.py` in the list of unstaged changes or single-click `sort.py` and press `Enter`.
 This will move `sort.py` into the list of staged changes.
 For those familiar with using the `git` command-line utility, this action is equivalent to running `git add sort.py`.

-Next, in the commit message box, type "Import missing sys module".
+Next, in the commit message box, type "Import missing sys module" or something similar.
 This will be the first line of the commit message, which is also referred to as its subject line.
 Most of the time, just a subject line will suffice.
 However, there may be cases where you want to attach more detail to a commit.
 You can do so in the body of the commit message, which is separated from the subject line by one empty line.

 Notice that this commit message, "Import missing sys module", abides by [the seven rules of a great Git commit message](https://cbea.ms/git-commit/).
 Specifically, it is less than 50 characters long, it is capitalized, it does not end with a period, and it uses the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood).
 Notice also that it describes not only *what* change was made, but also *why*.